Whiplash Injury Compensation Claims

 If you were involved in a car accident, you should swap contact and insurance details with the other party.
 For other accidents, such as accidents at work or those in public places, you should make sure to report the accident to your boss, or whoever owns or is responsible for the area.

-If you would like to find out if you have a valid claim for whiplash compensation, the next step is to contact us for a free consultation.
-Our experienced personal injury lawyers will discuss the details of your accident and can let you known within as little as 10 minutes if you have a valid claim.
+If you would like to find out if you have a valid claim for whiplash compensation, the next step is to contact a solicitor for a free consultation.
+They will discuss the details of your accident and can let you known within as little as 10 minutes if you have a valid claim.

 Once your whiplash claim has been initiated, your solicitor will begin the process of gathering the evidence required to support your claim.
 The details of your claim will then be sent to the insurance company of the third party, who will have a set amount of time to accept or deny liability for the accident.

-If liability for the accident or the injuries you have suffered is disputed, our solicitors may need to initiate court proceedings.
+If liability for the accident or the injuries you have suffered is disputed, your solicitor may need to initiate court proceedings.
 This may also be required in situations where an agreement cannot be reached regarding an acceptable settlement figure.

 Will my whiplash compensation claim be No Win No Fee?

-Yes, our team of injury solicitors will be happy to assist you on a 100% no win no fee basis.
+Yes, your injury solicitor will be happy to assist you on a 100% no win no fee basis.
 We firmly believe in access to justice, so think it is important that anybody who has been injured in an accident that wasn’t their fault should be able to pursue their legal right to compensation.

-By making a no win no fee whiplash claim with the help of our solicitors, you won’t be putting yourself at any financial risk.
-There are no upfront costs or hidden charges, with the full details of our no win no fee service being transparent and explained in advance.
+By making a no win no fee whiplash claim with the help of a solicitor, you won’t be putting yourself at any financial risk.
+There are no upfront costs or hidden charges, with the full details of the no win no fee service being transparent and explained in advance.